Transform your passion for fashion into a successful, lifelong career.

 Study of environmental, individual and psychological influences on the behavior of consumers in the soft lines consumption process.

-Master's Global Apparel and Retail Management online concentration
+Master's Global Apparel and Retail Management

 This concentration is entirely online and requires a minimum of 30 hours of coursework with a capstone.